fakeid30/BlackpearlFAQ/FAQ.md

 ### What to write for your introduction?
 Don't give away personal info and write about your interests, it isn't required to be related to piracy.
 For example, if you're interested in philosophy, mention that and people with knowledge about it will react to your post.
+You should mention where you belong to(not asking for address, only country/state/city), how you came to know about the forum, then what type content you are looking for, and if in case you have done something recognisable, or have been in some other reputed forums you can mention all that.
 This was supposed to filter out the trolls, but, honestly if you write something good people would be happy and friendly with you!

 ### What to post in the 'Pearls-Only' section?